-On this page we’ll look at how getting back to nature does wonders for your physical and mental wellbeing.
-And we’ll tell you about some of the places we love and recommend you visit if you’re ever in our neck of the woods.
+On this page we’ll look at how getting back to nature does wonders for physical and mental wellbeing.
+And we’ll tell you about some of the places we love and recommend if you’re ever in our neck of the woods.

 The forest where our van life journey began

 The woodlands have always held a fascination for us so it seemed inevitable that the first time out in our van would be spent amongst pine trees deep in the heart of the Suffolk countryside.

 At Forest Camping – right in the middle of Rendlesham Forest – we’d taken suitable reading material and became overnight investigators, trying to get to the bottom of the famous UFO case.

 It was a weekend immersed in both nature and mystery…

 You see, that’s the thing about woods and forests; they conjure up all manner of imaginative possibilities, from elves, fairies, wolves, and witches, right through to alien spaceships – what better place for stories to be born?

 So these are the first two benefits of getting back to nature…

 Being out in nature expands your consciousness so that you are not limited to the incessant chatter of your usual state of mind.

 Since our first visit to Rendlesham Forest we’ve stayed several more times and there are still many more walks to explore.
 It’s one of those forests where it’s quite easy to get lost, as we did on one occasion.

 We confidently told them we knew the way back to camp.
 “Just follow us,” we said, and strode on in earnest.

 But after just a few minutes we’d become disorientated ourselves!
 We’d all entered The Twilight Zone and unlike Hansel and Gretel we hadn’t placed any stones or breadcrumbs along the path to lead us back!